10 Ways to Make Your ‘About Me’ a Little Less Boring

 found in an antique store or it’s a bright pink stapler, people love interesting

-anecdotes. - Do you have a guilty pleasure?
+7. Do you have a guilty pleasure?
 Perhaps it’s the chocolate croissants from the

 bakery down the road or reading a newspaper in the tub, adding some details about

-your quirks will make your bio more personal. - Furry friends.
+8. Furry friends.
 Are you an animal lover?
 Many of your customers are too.
 If your

-pet/s is a big part of your life, add some details to your bio for a fun twist. - Mention your high school years.
-How would people from high school describe you
+pet/s is a big part of your life, add some details to your bio for a fun twist.

 and how have you changed since those years?
 This is another great way to get

-people to relate to you. - What’s on your bucket list?
+10. What’s on your bucket list?
 Life is filled with excitement and adventure and

 everyone has things they really want to do.
 Why not mention a few of yours.